Ticketed event: $25.00 advanced registration and $35.00 on site registration

 He is a Fellow of the IEEE and a member of the National Academy of Engineering.

-We all hold mental models of educational systems and to some extent these models affect both our day to day activities and the ways we envision the future of engineering education.
+We all hold mental models of educational systems and to some extent these models affect both our day-to-day activities and the ways we envision the future of engineering education.
 Such models include the metaphor of a leaky pipeline common in policy documents about STEM education.
-This model along with engineering beliefs about rigor give rise to concerns about the efficiency of education.
-For example this pipeline model has led to the view that retention issues (leaks) can be fixed through appropriate investments (patches).
+This model, along with engineering beliefs about rigor, give rise to concerns about the efficiency of education.
+For example, this pipeline model has led to the view that retention issues (leaks) can be fixed through appropriate investments (patches).
 Such models are very organization or system focused, drawing attention to how educational programs are constructed and, if broken, repaired.
 Other models give rise to different belief systems.
-One of these views education in which students follow a diverse set of learning pathways to a degree.
-This model is increasingly popular since it helps to explain ways in which the rapidly growing population of non-traditional students assemble credentials.
-By focusing on students and identifying how individuals navigate existing systems it steers attention to potential opportunities to make educational systems work for individuals.
+One of these views education as a journey in which students follow a diverse set of learning pathways to a degree.
+This model is increasingly popular, since it helps to explain ways in which the rapidly growing population of non-traditional students assemble credentials.
+By focusing on students and identifying how individuals navigate existing systems, it steers attention to potential opportunities to make educational systems work for individuals.

 Dr. Alan Cheville